Kotlin/KEEP/proposals/stdlib/random.md

 What are the guarantees about the implementation of the seeded generator?
 Should we fix its implementation and never change it in the future?

+- An option here is to state that `Random(seed)` returns an unspecified repeatable RNG implementation that can be changed later, for example in some 1.M Kotlin release, and one can obtain a fixed repeatable RNG with an additional enum parameter:

+        Random(seed, RandomImplementation.XORWOW)

 **`Random` identifier overloading**

 In the current naming scheme `Random` name is used to denote the abstract class, its companion, and two constructor-like functions.